 Our approach is sustainable and competitive from an investment point of view: while the cost of training 254 graduates (2015 graduate numbers) was R186 million, these graduates will pay R1,2 billion in personal income tax over their lifetime.

-To date 384 health science graduates have been produced (133 are Doctors) and are currently working in a public rural health care facility in Kwa-Zulu-Natal.
+To date 434 health science graduates have been produced (155 are Doctors), the majority of which are working in public rural health care facilities in Kwa-Zulu-Natal.
+In addition, 57% of our graduates are young women!
 The Umthombo graduates become role models in their communities and encourage the rural youth to work hard, focus and stay HIV negative in order to achieve their dreams.